penumbra-zone/web/docs/adrs/004-privacy-invariants.md

 ```
 Invariant 3.

-The extension is properly signing transactions.
+The extension is not improperly missigning transactions.
 ```